 The Society is managed by an elected Committee, supported by a number of appointed officers.
 The Committee are accountable to the general membership at the Annual General Meeting.

 Scalefour News is a high-quality, professionally-printed journal produced for Society members.
 It contains up-to-date news and information on the Society's and members' activities; feature articles on modelling projects and techniques; letters - sometimes serious, sometimes irreverent; and reports on shows, products and other developments.
 Scalefour News is published five times a year.
 New members also receive any back issues still in print.

 The Scalefour Society holds two annual exhibitions.
-SCALEFORUM, the flagship show and one of the country’s leading conventions for 4 mm finescale modellers, is held in Leatherhead on the last weekend of September.
-Steadily growing in stature, SCALEFOUR NORTH takes place in Wakefield in the latter half of March.
+Scaleforum, the flagship show and one of the country's leading conventions for 4 mm finescale modellers, is held in Aylesbury on the last weekend of September.
+Steadily growing in stature, Scalefour North takes place in Wakefield in the latter half of March.
 Both feature top-quality operating P4 layouts, demonstrations and lectures by the leading names in the hobby, specialist trade stands, and more.
-In addition, SCALEFOUR SOUTH WEST is held in August in conjunction with Railwells in Somerset.
+In addition, Scalefour South West is held in August in conjunction with Railwells in Somerset.

 Scalefour Stores supplies Society members with jigs, gauges, templates and other bits essential to P4 modelling.
 Products available include track-making components, scale wheels and vehicle compensation or springing equipment.
 Some are commercial items whilst others are manufactured exclusively for the Society and are not available from other sources.
 Scalefour Stores operates by mail order and also by fax or telephone for credit card purchases.
 The Stores also attends both Scaleforum and Scalefour North.